Beneath towering aqueducts and grand Roman structures, there thrived a force that was the true embodiment of the empire's might: the Roman soldier.

 However, as the empire grew, so did its need for a more professional and standing army.

-The Marian reforms of 107 BC, introduced by Gaius Marius, marked a significant shift.
+In 107 BCE, the Marian reforms were introduced by Gaius Marius and marked a significant shift.

 Once recruited, these men were thrust into a world of intense training and discipline.